 In this tutorial, we will show you how to install LibreOffice on Manjaro 20.
 For those of you who didn’t know, LibreOffice is a powerful office suite including word processing and the creation of spreadsheets, slideshows, and databases.
 It is the open-sourced version of the earlier StarOffice.
-LibreOffice available in 115 languages and even used by millions of people all around the world.
+LibreOffice is available in 115 languages and even used by millions of people all around the world.
 The latest LibreOffice 8 is available to download and mount on the Linux system.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the LibreOffice open-source and free office suite on a Manjaro 20 (Nibia).
+I will show you the step-by-step installation of the LibreOffice open-source and free office suite on a Manjaro 20 (Nibia).

 Install LibreOffice on Manjaro 20 Nibia

 Step 1.
 Before running the tutorial below, make sure that our system is up to date: